ionic-zone/ionic.zone/_drafts/_articles/cli.md

 ### a) `npx cap init [appName] [appId]`

-> Initializes a new Capacitor project in the current directory

 If you already have a web app with a `package.json` file, for example one built with Ionic, you start by installing the CLI and the Core library via `npm` as usual:

 ```
 npm install @capacitor/cli @capacitor/core
 ```

-Then you can use the `init` command from above to create the initial Capacitor configuration file, `capacitor.config.json`, in your existing project.
+Then you can use the `init` command from above to initialize a Capacitor configuration file, `capacitor.config.json`, in your existing project.

 ### b) `npx @capacitor/cli create [appDir] [appName] [appId]`

-> Creates a new Capacitor project

 If you start without an existing web app project, you can use `npx` to temporarily download and install `@capacitor/cli` and use its `create` command to generate a whole Capacitor project with a rudimentary web app included (that has `@capacitor/core` installed).